Leopere/WebDevChat/README.md

 ## Comitting changes to the rules.

-Use the [GitLab Flow](https://about.gitlab.com/2014/09/29/gitlab-flow/) to commit to this rule set.
-That means commit and submit PR's to the master branch.
-Leave the Production branch alone.

-Anyone can submit PR's to adjust or clarify anything.
+Anyone can submit PR's to clarify or extend anything written in this README.